Skillet chicken and rice goes bold with a whole head of garlic

 I love popping each clove (we called them “toes” when I was growing up) into the little chamber of the garlic press, holding it over a bowl and then watching as the morsels and oils emerge and drop.
 For larger amounts, the press makes the task so much faster as compared with chopping on a cutting board.

 If you have a garlic press, pull it out to make this garlic lover’s rice dish.
-It’s quick and easy to vary.
+It’s quick and easy to vary the potency.
 The more you break down the garlic, the more dominant it will be, so keep that in mind as you decide whether to slice, mince or press.

 If you’ve got leftover rice, use it.
 If not, put the rice on before you start cooking and it should be ready just when you need it.